Bayesian and Frequentist Inference for Synthetic Controls: The Bayesian Synthetic Control

 Motivated by the characterization of synthetic controls in Theorem \ref{thm_sc} we consider Bayesian models in which the parameters $\mu_j$ are in the simplex.
 This suggests adding the following restriction:

 where $Dir(1)$ denotes the Dirichlet distribution with scale one.
 Intuitively, this restriction forces the means of the target weights to be in the simplex.

 In Section 4 we describe alternative Bayesian models implemented in the \textit{bsynth} package that allow for additional covariates and a Gaussian process term.
 The Bayesian synthetic control with additional covariates, which has not been implemented in the literature yet, and the use of Gaussian processes, also suggested by \citet{arbour2021}.
 Our theoretical results could potentially be extended to apply to both cases with additional regularity conditions.
-We leave this for a future iteration of this paper.
-In the case of Gaussian process note that in a general setting a BvM result for Gaussian processes was derived in \citet{Ray_2020}.
+In the case of the Gaussian process note that in a general setting a BvM result for Gaussian processes was derived in \citet{Ray_2020}.
 In the next section, we link the Bayesian and frequentist inference for the baseline Bayesian model.